WebDevStudios/custom-post-type-ui/readme.txt

 * Fix typos in textdomain for two spots.
 * Updating progressing translation files.
 * Fix value for with_front parameter.
+* Fix error in boolean type for map_meta_cap.
+* Fix missing use of query_var slug if present for taxonomies.

 = 1.0.1 =
 * Fix issues with taxonomy transfer and registration.